 His image appears on the one-dollar bill, and many cities and states have been named in his honor.

 Washington’s influence can also be seen in the principles and values that have guided American leaders throughout history.
 He believed in the importance of freedom, democracy, and the rule of law, and he set an example for future generations of Americans to follow.

 What did you learn?

-What was George Washington’s first job?
+What was George Washington’s role during the Revolutionary War?

-What is the name of George Washington’s estate?
+What is George Washington’s legacy?

 He helped lay the foundation for American democracy and is remembered for his courage and principles.
 His influence can be seen in American values such as freedom, democracy, and the rule of law.